NikiNikiforidi/eng89_markdown_doc/README.md

 - To add an image: ![](path of the image)

 ### To initialise a repo in pycharm terminal
+#### If you have already set up a branch and want to push some updates/new files then only follow the steps with the *

+- * Initialises git
-- 'git init' :To check what is added to be sent to githun
+- 'git init'

-- ' git status' to ensure only required files are added to be sent
+- List what files are going to be pushed (green for added, red for not), to ensure only required files are added to be sent
+- 'git status'

+- * To add either all the files or selected files
-- to add 'git add. ' or 'git add name_of_file'
+- 'git add. ' or 'git add name_of_file'

+- * To save changes and write a message
-- to save changes 'git commit -m "logical mesage" '
+- 'git commit -m "logical message" '
-- to push changes to github 'git push -u origin main'

-- if you have not set remote branch to main
+- Confirms and sets remote branch to main
-- you need to run ' git branch -M main' after running the commit command
+- `git branch -M main`

-- adding remote to connect localhost with github repo
+- Adds remote to connect localhost with github repo (this line changes with every new repo)
 - 'git remote add origin git@github.com:NikiNikiforidi/eng89_markdown_doc.git'

-**setting the branch to -M main and adding the remote is only to be done first time**
+- * Pushes the changes to github
+- `git push -u origin main`

 [MarkDown guides]()